-Some sites claim to have the one true, correct way to set up your config.sys and autoexec.bat files.
+Some sites claim to have the one true, correct way to load the CD-ROM driver and MSCDEX in your config.sys and autoexec.bat files.
 Their configurations will work 98 percent of the time, if not more than that.
 But chances are you’ll find an edge case.
 Some games need a minimum of 618K of conventional memory available to run.
 Some want no memory manager at all because they have their own memory manager built in.
 You cannot possibly accommodate both with a single configuration because those requirements contradict each other.

 What I tell you here will work for the overwhelming majority of titles.
 If you find another site that tells you to adjust some setting to accommodate some specific title, I’m not going to tell you that site is wrong.
+Some titles are fussy and want very specific settings.
 You may have to make some adjustments, or create a boot menu with special settings for certain games.

 Configuring DOS games was tricky.
 Everyone who worked in a store that sold computer software in the mid 90s has stories of people trying to return games as defective because they couldn’t get their autoexec.bat and config.sys settings quite right for it.

 Optimizing DOS memory is usually a good idea, but it’s a topic unto itself.
 Nothing here will wreck your DOS memory optimization though.

 Loading the OAKCDROM.SYS DOS CD-ROM driver and MSCDEX